 In the last few decades computer language designers have been discovering and adapting ideas from Church’s Lambda calculus, in which I see capabilities.

 Java’s JVM is a software platform with something close to capability security.

 It is close enough to convince me that such a platform could support programs in multiple computer languages interacting by capability discipline.

 - Public key technology supports many capability patterns across untrusted networks of computers.

 Mark Miller pointed out early that knowing a public RSA key was like holding a capability and knowing the corresponding private key was like being the designee of the capability.

 The public key fails to locate, however.

-SDSI is an important exploitation of these ideas.
+SDSI are an important exploitation of these ideas.